 - Carries a $1 face value backed by the US government.

-- Ships in an NGC slab.
+- Ships in a plastic NGC slab.